-The PRC Trademark Law, adopted in 1982 and revised in 1993, 2001,2013, and 2019 with its implementation rules adopted in 2002 and revised in 2014, protects registered trademarks.
-The Trademark Office of the State Administration of Industry and Commerce handles trademark registrations and grants trademark registrations for a term of ten years, which is subject to rollover by application.
+The PRC Trademark Law, adopted in 1982 and revised in 1993, 2001,2013, and 2019 with its implementation regulations adopted in 2002 and revised in 2014, protects registered trademarks.
+The Trademark Office of China National Intellectual Property Administration handles trademark registrations and grants trademark registrations for a term of ten years, which is subject to rollover by application.